-The Demon spread its palms wide, ‘You really thought you could just walk in and out without something to offer?’
+The Devil spread its palms wide, ‘You really thought you could just walk in and out without something to offer?’

 Slice shut her mouth.
 She wasn’t a child, she’d been dealing with the pit since she was sixteen; of course there were trades to be made.